luckman212/assign-gua-from-iapd/README.md

 # assign-gua-from-iapd

 Helper script for pfSense.
-It takes the first address from the top subnet of a delegated `::/56` and assigns it to an interface (typically a WAN interface that is configured in DHCP6 mode where the ISP does not honor `ia-na` or provide a GUA)
+It takes the first address from the top subnet of a delegated `::/56` and assigns it to an interface (typically a WAN interface configured in DHCP6 mode).
+Useful for situations where ISPs such as Verizon FIOS do not honor `ia-na` or provide a GUA to the router itself.

-_Tested only on pfSense+ 22.05 / Verizon FIOS, but should work for CE as well_
+_Tested only on pfSense+ 22.05, but should work for CE as well_

 # Setup